S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2021-04-19-Named-Pipe-PTH.md

 layout: "post"
 ---

 This post will cover a little project I did last week and is about Named pipe Impersonation in combination with Pass-the-Hash (PTH) to execute binaries as another user.
 Both techniques used are not new and often used, the `only` thing I did here is combination and modification of existing tools.
 The current public tools all use PTH for network authentication only.
-The difference to this "new" technique is therefore, that you can also spawn a new shell or C2-Stager as the PTH user for local actions `and` network authentication.
+The difference to this "new" technique is therefore, that you can also spawn a new shell or C2-Stager as the PTH user for local actions ~~`and` network authentication~~.

+---
+**2.05.2021: Update**

+Unfortunately I learned, that my technique can only be used for local actions, but not for network authentication, as Impersonation Tokens are restricted to that.

+---

 <!--more-->